tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-enterprise/install-tapdata-stand-alone.md

    API service started
    ```

-7. Log in to the Tapdata platform through a browser.
+7. Log in to the TapData platform through a browser.
 The login address for this machine is [http://127.0.0.1:3030](http://127.0.0.1:3030).

 Please change your password promptly upon first login to ensure security.

 :::tip

-If you need to access the Tapdata service from other devices in the same network, ensure network interoperability.
+If you need to access the TapData service from other devices in the same network, ensure network interoperability.

 :::